GMAT Syllabus & how to prepare for GMAT

 Sentence Correction: This consists of sentence corrections.
 For this one should know to the basic grammar and rules.

-What GMAT Quantitative section includes-
+What the GMAT syllabus Quantitative section includes-

-maths formulas list, integer, decimals, fractions, number properties, order of operations, percentage, ratio and proportion, profit and loss, simple and compound interest, speed, distance and time, permutation & combination, linear equations, quadratic equations, statistics: average, median, mode, range, standard deviation etc.
+Maths formulas list, integer, decimals, fractions, number properties, order of operations, percentage, ratio and proportion, profit and loss, simple and compound interest, speed, distance and time, permutation & combination, linear equations, quadratic equations, statistics: average, median, mode, range, standard deviation etc.